ThomasTaxis/SLAM-UAV/README.md

 # MSCKF-SLAM for UAVs

-This project implements a lightweight **MSCKF-SLAM** (Multi-State Constraint Kalman Filter) system designed for Unmanned Aerial Vehicles (UAVs), with a focus on minimal dependencies, and customizability.
+This project implements a **MSCKF-SLAM** (Multi-State Constraint Kalman Filter) system designed for Unmanned Aerial Vehicles (UAVs), with a focus on minimal dependencies, and customizability.

 ---